Your Brain & the Super Bowl: Win or Lose, the Mental Health Effects of Being a Fan

 Football enthusiasts can take note: Research over the years reveals some significant mental health benefits to being an invested fan.
-A 2003 review of the literature published in Athletic Insight: The Online Journal of Sports Psychology suggests that allying oneself with a group, such as a football or baseball team, can give a person a sense of belonging and social connection.
+A 2015 study published by Journal of Amateur Sport suggests that allying oneself with a group, such as a football or baseball team, can give a person a sense of belonging and social connection.
 There’s a bonding that takes place, and a feeling of shared purpose, that can have positive psychological ripple effects on deeply engaged fans.

 “Many fans are motivated to root for a particular team because of that identity with a team, with other fans, and with the community,” says Adam Earnheardt, chairman of the communications department at Youngstown State University and co-author of Sports Fans, Identity, and Socialization: Exploring the Fandemonium (Lexington